Skip to navigation Skip to content

 Contact with incarcerated customers is by phone appointment only.
 Contact the Incarcerated Customer team to arrange an appointment using the Incarcerated Customer Appointment email template.

-In all other cases, contact each customer and explain:
+In all other cases, contact each party and explain:

 • the disputed care process